-During the three months I spent in Barcelona, we travelled to many regions in Spain including famous wine region, the Priorat and also the northern region of L’Emporda.
+During the two months I spent in Barcelona, we travelled to many regions in Spain including famous wine region, the Priorat and also the northern region of L’Emporda.
 We went from town to town opening our senses to some of the most incredible local produce and traditional ways of cooking.

 We tasted cheese from the mountains of Montsant, Olive oil (from 1500 year old trees) of Capafonts, and Anchovies at the Festival de L’Anxoa in L’Escala.
 We grinned with excitement and clapped along as these Spanish communities came together to dance the Sardana and feast on specialities of their town.